sbt/sbt-native-packager/src/sphinx/formats/graalvm-native-image.rst

       graalVMNativeImageGraalVersion := Some("native-image-community:17.0.8") // Uses the native-image image from GraalVM directly

   ``graalVMNativeImagePlatformArch``
-    Setting this enables building the native image on a different platform architecture.
+    Setting this enables building the native image for a different platform architecture.
 Requires ``graalVMNativeImageGraalVersion`` or ``containerBuildImage`` to be set.
-Multiplatform builds is not supported.
+Multiplatform builds are currently not supported.
 Defaults to the platform of the host.
     If ``containerBuildImage`` is specified, ensure that your specified image has the same platform that you are targeting.

+    Requires Docker buildx plugin with a valid builder and QEMU set up for the target platform architecture.
+    `See here for more information <https://docs.docker.com/build/building/multi-platform/#building-multi-platform-images>`_.

     For example:

     .. code-block:: scala

       graalVMNativeImagePlatformArch := Some("arm64")
-      graalVMNativeImagePlatformArch := Some("amd64")
+      graalVMNativeImagePlatformArch := Some("linux/amd64")

   ``containerBuildImage``